Skip to main content

 3. What does the QILDRO legislation do?

-The QILDRO law allows SERS to pay an alternate payee when a divorce court has ordered division of a SERS member's pension benefits.
+The QILDRO law allows SERS to pay an alternate payee when a court has ordered division of a SERS member's pension benefits.

 4. Who is an alternate payee?